cry-inc/dmarc-report-viewer/README.md

 For the Docker use case, environment variables are recommended.
 Do not forget to forward the port for the HTTP server!
 By default the HTTP server will use port 8080.

+Currently only one combined IMAP inbox for both report types, DMARC and SMTP TLS, is supported.
+You might have to setup some additional forwarding if you are receiving them separate.

 Here is an example: